openSUSE/news-o-o/_posts/2011-05-14-opensuse-weekly-news-issue-175-is-out.markdown

-Furthermore,** SMB Traffic Analyzer 1.2.4** debuts **Benjamin Brunner™s** work on
+Furthermore,** SMB Traffic Analyzer 1.2.4** debuts **Benjamin Brunnerâ€™s** work on
         **webSMBTA**, a web
       interface to all functions of the **smbtaquery** program.
 It is a modern, rails3 based, intuitive interface, that **reduces** object selection **to a few mouse clicks**, and makes running statistic functions on the objects a breeze. **webSMBTA** automatically retrieves all the objects known in your Samba network, and displays them in a way that gives an idea of the network structure.
-Out of these lists, you click the object you want to run a function on, and get a descriptive dialog for the function™s options.
+Out of these lists, you click the object you want to run a function on, and get a descriptive dialog for the functionâ€™s options.
 The output of functions is HTML rendered, and attached to the webSMBTA main page.
 Our ground work on XML in smbtaquery finally pays off, as **webSMBTA** is consuming **HTML output** of smbtaquery directly.
-Once a function has been chosen, it can easily be re-run by clicking it™s reload button,**** or removed from the
+Once a function has been chosen, it can easily be re-run by clicking itâ€™s reload button,**** or removed from the
       page.

 We have added a new chapter for the documentation on **webSMBTA,** as well as to the **libDBI**
       change.

 All of smbtatools can now use a single configuration file, serving all of them (**bso#8097**).
-The top function of smbtaquery can now operate
+The â€œtopâ€ function of smbtaquery can now operate
       descending as well as ascending. (**bso#8095**).

 You can download **SMB Traffic Analyzer** from the [download page](http://holger123.wordpress.com/smb-traffic-analyzer/smb-traffic-analyzer-download/).
 Please be aware that currently binary packages of smbtatools 1.2.4